Loading, please wait...

-My name is Elizabeth Rasco and I own The Painted Dragon.
+My name is Elizabeth Rasco and I am The Painted Dragon.
 I am a local face painter in the Redding area based out of de Party Centre on Churn Creek Rd, next to Keublers furniture.
 I can do more than just face painting though.
-I have done tattoo designs, wall murals, sale signs and much more!
+I have done seasonal windows, tattoo designs, wall murals, sale signs and much more!

 Just let me know what you want done and we can work something out!
 I also dabble a bit in Balloon twisting if that is what you need to entertain the kids!